nihr43/jm/README.md

 # jm
-A Jail Manager that values simplicity, scalability, and the unix philosophy
+A Jail Manager that values simplicity, scalability, and the unix philosophy.

 Why?